-Want to upload and publish your iSpring based xAPI Content on WordPress?
-I’m writing a step by step guide, which helps you upload your iSpring content on WordPress website.
-Let’s do it.
+Want to publish and upload iSpring based HTML5, xAPI and SCORM Content on WordPress?
+Follow this step by step guide, which helps you upload your iSpring content on WordPress website.

-iSpring is a rapid eLearning course authoring tool which works with Microsoft Powerpoint.
-It extends the usability of MS Powerpoint.
+iSpring is a rapid eLearning course building tool, works with Microsoft Powerpoint.

 - WordPress Website